hashicorp/consul-terraform-sync/docs/config.md

-# Configure Consul NIA
+# Configure Consul Terraform Sync

 ## CLI

-There is not a default configuration that can be defined to run the Consul NIA daemon in a useful manner.
+There is not a default configuration that can be defined to run the Sync daemon in a useful manner.
 One of the flags to set the config path is required.

 ```
 $ consul-terraform-sync -h
 Usage of consul-terraform-sync:
   -config-dir value
-      A directory to load files for configuring Consul NIA.
+      A directory to load files for configuring Sync.
 Configuration files
       require an .hcl or .json file extention in order to specify their format.
       This option can be specified multiple times to load different directories.
   -config-file value
-      A file to load for configuring Consul NIA.
+      A file to load for configuring Sync.
 Configuration file requires an
       .hcl or .json extension in order to specify their format.
 This option can
       be specified multiple times to load different configuration files.
   -once